sebug/heiau-fasttrack/README.md

 If defined inline, there's no FOREIGN KEY keyword

 add an index separately to not have to lock the whole table upon deletion (same as in SQL Server)

+## PL/SQL

+You can use %TYPE and %ROWTYPE to get types at runtime.